nxt-insurance/nxt_schema/README.md

 - Do we need all off in order to combine multiple schemas?
 - transform keys
-- Check merging schemas
 - Check how we can use constructors to create structs
 - Introduce Coercible error that wraps dry errors
     - Should we allow anything callable as types?
-- Get rid of delegation of methods from application to node

 ## Installation